chrisdail/talk-good-code/slides.md

 # Naming - Avoid Encodings

-- Avoid Type, Scope, Static information encoded in the name
+- Avoid encoding names with: Type, Scope, Visibility or Static
-    - Scope information encoded in the name
     - Hungarian Notation
 - This is what we have IDEs and syntax highlighting for